Asset protection is something you should consider not only during your lifetime, but after your death for the beneficiaries of your estate.

 If you are concerned that your assets are at risk upon your death, contact our team today to arrange an appointment.
 Our Robina Law Firm practices exclusively in wills and Estate Law.

 Many people believe that when it comes to your superannuation after you die, you can nominate any person you like to receive your superannuation, and your nomination is binding.
 Unfortunately, this is not the case.
 And because of such a common misunderstanding, many unhappy situations have arisen after a loved one has passed away.

 A further difficulty can also arise if you have a self-managed superannuation fund.
-To make an effective nomination, you must comply with the terms of your Trust Deed which may require a specific form to be completed or steps taken.
+To make an effective nomination, you must comply with the terms of your Trust Deed which may require a specific form to be completed or other steps taken.
 Failure to do so, may result in your nomination being held invalid by the trustee.

 Nominations for your superannuation fall into two categories: